commercetools/ui-kit/src/components/inputs/localized-multiline-text-input/README.md

 // -> { en: '', de: '' }
 ```

-In case existingTranslations is passed, it will merge an empty localized field with the exisiting translations.
+In case existingTranslations is passed, it will merge an empty localized field with the existing translations.
 Usually this is used to ensure that a localized string contains at least the project's languages.

 ```js
 const languages = ['en', 'de'];